 Barriers to Speech / Advocacy

-Sierra Leone still maintains Part V of the Public Order Act (POA), 1965, which criminalizes libel and sedition.
-Specifically, the POA prohibits and criminalizes the reporting of false news and places the burden of proof on the accused.
+Sierra Leone repealed Part V of the Public Order Act (POA) 1965, which criminalized libel and sedition.
+The Act prohibited and criminalized the reporting of false news and placed the burden of proof on the accused.
+However, the POA still requires police approval for citizens/activists to organize any demonstration or procession in protest over a public interest matter.

 Barriers to International Contact